abond936/My-Journal/docs/Project.md

 - **`_tag_lineage`**: (array of strings) A denormalized and comprehensive array containing the IDs from the `tags` field *plus* the `path` and ID from every selected tag.
 This field is used for all filtering queries.
 The `_` prefix denotes it as a derived, internal field.

 #### 2. Write-Time Tag Expansion
-When an entry is saved or updated, the backend performs the following steps before writing to Firestore:
+When a card (n entry) is saved or updated, the backend performs the following steps before writing to Firestore:
 1.  **Read Selected Tags:** For each `tagId` in the entry's `tags` array, it reads the corresponding document from the `tags` collection.
 2.  **Build Lineage:** It aggregates the `path` array and the `tagId` from each tag document read.
 3.  **Combine & Deduplicate:** It combines all lineage arrays into a single `_tag_lineage` array and removes duplicates.
 4.  **Write to Entry:** It saves both the original `tags` array and the final `_tag_lineage` array to the entry document.

-This ensures that queries for a parent tag (e.g., "Family") will correctly match entries tagged with a child (e.g., "Grandma Sue") without complex, expensive query-time logic.
+This ensures that queries for a parent tag will correctly match entries tagged with a child without complex, expensive query-time logic.

 #### 3. Client-Side Tag Tree Caching & UI